Integrative Health Psychology

 Clinical Health Psychology

-With 23 years of clinical experience in pediatric and adult behavioral medicine, I value addressing both the physical and psychological wellness of individuals through the lifespan.
-I have specialized training with children, adolescents, adult individuals and families.
+With 27 years of clinical experience in pediatric and adult behavioral medicine, I value addressing both the physical and psychological wellness of individuals through the lifespan.
+I have specialized training with children, adolescents, adults and families.
 My therapeutic training is based in cognitive behavioral therapy (CBT).
 However, I enjoy implementing differing techniques into my therapeutic practices.
 I believe each client plays an active role in their customized treatment to address their concerns, expand insight and achieve desired goals.
-I have specialized training in anxiety and depressive disorders, stress management, PTSD, cyber bullying, NPD and NPD abuse, transitions associated with divorce, life stressors, and disasters.
-As well as; chronic pain, GI disorders, functional disorders, migraines, CRPS, MCAS, dysautonomia, POTS, AMPS & behavioral modification.
+I have specialized training in anxiety and depressive disorders, stress management, PTSD, cyber bullying, NPD and NPD abuse, transitions associated with divorce, menopause, life stressors, and disasters.
+As well, I have significant training in the bidirectional relationship between one's mood and emotions and a diagnosis of chronic pain, GI disorders, functional disorders, difficulties surrounding menopause, migraines, CRPS, MCAS, dysautonomia, POTS, AMPS, hEDS, EDS and other rare medical disorders.

 Certifications and Training

 I hold a certification in Cognitive Behavioral Therapy (CBT) from The Beck Institute for Cognitive Therapy and Research.
-In my on going training I have attained special certifications in child abuse prevention, human sexuality training, multicultural and disability training.
-Recently, due to the pandemic I attained a certification in COVID 19 and contract tracing from Johns Hopkins University School of Public Health to assure highest levels of safety and evaluation. ***TELEPSYCHOLOGY OFFERED**** NOW OFFERING IN PERSON SESSIONS
+In my ongoing training I have attained special certifications in child abuse prevention, human sexuality training, multicultural and disability training.
+Due to the pandemic, I attained a certification in COVID 19 and contract tracing from Johns Hopkins University School of Public Health to assure highest levels of safety and evaluation. ***TELEPSYCHOLOGY OFFERED**** NOW OFFERING IN PERSON SESSIONS

 Specializations